SAIS-S2S-Technology/Roadmap/Reading list.md

 ## Core

 * [Artificial Intelligence and Games](https://www.amazon.com/Artificial-Intelligence-Games-Georgios-Yannakakis/dp/3319635182/ref=sr_1_3?s=books&ie=UTF8&qid=1530642605&sr=1-3&keywords=Artificial+Intelligence+and+Games) by Georgis Yannakakis and Julian Togelius (book).
 The real world is comlpex — video games provide simulations of that complexity.
-Policy makers seeking to harness AI should start with games and this book serves as an excellent introduction to the field.
+Policy makers seeking to harness AI should start with games.
+This book serves as an excellent introduction to the field.

 ## Additions